nkumarcc/nothing-to-see-here/README.md

 4. Generally for models, using `-ada-`, the `-002` models for embeddings, and `gpt-turbo-3.5` for completions.
 Seems like original project was made before these alternatives were set as the defaults.
 5. Shifted to using the `/chat/completions` API instead of `/completions`.
 Completions was deprecated as newer models ideal for chat should also handle completions with correct prompt engineering.
 However, I've largely used the original prompt from Sahil's website, yet to see how effective it's going to be.
 So far looks good to me.
 6. I modified the prompt to be a little more aligned with how OpenAI suggests identifying context.
-7. For some sauce added the slow typing UI.
+7. Added the slow typing UI.
 I think the way that OpenAI returns the values as a stream relaying results to the frontend could be faster if we were doing server-side rendering, but I started with the split method because I was more used to it and that became a defining choice.
 8. Heroku and Netlify deploys for speed.

 The biggest things I wanted to explore after were: